isomerpages/moe-ast-moehc/_school-histories/Schools/Bedok North Secondary School.md

 BNSS also worked with the larger community extensively: Student volunteers provided companionship to beneficiaries of Thye Hwa Kwan Senior Activity Centre and St Andrew’s Community Hospital.
 Bedok North students also advocated for the environment, spreading messages on energy and water conservation through working with kindergartens.

 In 2017, BNSS celebrated its 36th anniversary.
-In 2018, it merged with Damai Secondary School and the merged school has since operated under the name of Damai Secondary School.
+In 2018, it merged with Damai Secondary School and the merged school has sinc e operated under the name of Damai Secondary School.

-Principals:<br>
-\- Mr Nga Been Huon (1981–1987)<br>
+Mr Nga Been Huon (1981–1987)<br>
 \- Mdm Sun Huey Min (1988–1993)<br>
 \- Mr Thomas Ong (1994–2000)<br>
 \- Mrs Yap Weng Ha (2001–2006)<br>